Covera Covera

 🔔 If You're Over 50 in Queen Creek

 Queen Creek's newer master-planned communities offer senior drivers HOA group programs and lower-risk infrastructure that offset the area's general growth-market premium pressures.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →